IlfirinPL/robotframework-MarcinKoperski/README.rst

 Introduction
 ------------
-Robot framework is great tools but there as always there was some function that were missing to solve it this library were created.
+Robot framework is great tools but there is always some functions that were missing, to solve it issues this library were created.
-Also to make enviroment more consistent.
+Also to make environment more consistent.

 Keyword documentation